saadxi/ContactDB/README.md

 # ContactDB

-- Project to develop a user authenticated website to store data on a MongoDB database.
+- Project to develop a user authenticated website to store data on a cloud hosted MongoDB database.